jgilfn/Masterdinger/README.md

 ##Compare
-In this page, which can be accessed from the Search page, you can compare a Summoner to another one, per Champion:
+In this page, which can be accessed from the Search page, you can compare a Summoner to another one, which gives you this information per Champion:
 * Points - Enabled by Default
 * Highest Grade - Enabled by Default
 * Level - Disabled by Default